t9md/atom-focus-pane-or-panel/README.md

 # focus-pane-or-panel

-Change focus or pane or panel seamlessly.
+Change focus of pane or panel seamlessly.

 # keymaps